box/box-typescript-sdk-gen/docs/retentionPolicies.md

 - retentionPolicyId `string`
   - The ID of the retention policy.
 Example: "982312"
-- queryParams `GetRetentionPolicyByIdQueryParamsArg`
+- queryParams `GetRetentionPolicyByIdQueryParams`
   - Query parameters of getRetentionPolicyById method
-- headers `GetRetentionPolicyByIdHeadersArg`
+- headers `GetRetentionPolicyByIdHeaders`
   - Headers of getRetentionPolicyById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.